Best Cheap Web Hosting for WordPress 2026: 8 Picks That Won't Break the Bank

 8. HostGator — Best for Simple Starter Sites

-HostGator's been around since 2002 — over 20 years in the hosting game.
+HostGator's been around since 2002 — over 20 years in the game.
 It's a known quantity: not flashy, not cutting-edge, but dependable for simple sites, portfolios, and early-stage projects.
 The pricing is fair, onboarding is straightforward, and cPanel is familiar to anyone who's hosted a site before.

 Key Features: